System Bootstrap

 How a system boots is important to how it will actively operate.
 This document presents available options that govern system bootstrap.

 The main aspects that are configured in this context is where the system will obtain its configuration file from and where it will access various certificates.
-In addition, any external media device that should be usable on the device needs to be defined in this context.
+Any external media device that should be usable on the device needs to be defined in this context.

 For additional information and example use-cases see: